-Some of my work has been selected to take part in a prestigious exhibition at the K35 Gallery in Moscow.
+Some of Gina’s work was selected to take part in a prestigious exhibition at the K35 Gallery in Moscow.

-I will join fellow artists Franziska Klotz (Germany) and Marina Fedorova (Russia) in a group exhibition entitled “Filling the Void”.
+She joined fellow artists including Franziska Klotz (Germany) and Marina Fedorova (Russia) in a group exhibition entitled “Filling the Void”.
 Curated by Maria Saava “Filling the Void” is an exploration of emptiness in modern day art.

 Below is a revision of the Press Release from the K35 Gallery that I have adapted for my UK audience.
 To read the original release in full, click on the image above.